dev-dami/zario/README.md

 ## Child Loggers

-Child loggers allow you to create new logger instances that inherit settings from a parent logger and can add their own specific context.
-This is useful for organizing logs by specific components, requests, or user sessions.
+Child loggers let you create new logger instances that inherit settings from a parent logger.
+They can also add their own specific context.
+This helps organize logs by components, requests, or user sessions.

 ```typescript
 // Create a child logger for a specific request